top of page

 Local packs

 ‘Near me’ queries are one of the most common types of searches.
 This is where a user might search for things like “best pizza near me” or “florist near me.”
-These kinds of queries almost always trigger a list of local businesses that generally appears towards the top of the SERP.
+These kinds of queries almost always bring up GBP listings for local businesses that generally appear towards the top of the SERP.

 It’s called the Local Pack and it gives the user a direct pathway to a local business.